 The payback period is a more qualitative indicator which can guide in decision making.
 Although the NPV and IRR quantify the investment in relation to other investments or projects, the payback period gives you a picture of how quickly the project returns the organization back to it previous financial position.

 If you’ve ever been on the decision end of a megaproject, please let us all know about your thought process in the comments.
 I (we) would love to know what you went through and how you and your fellow decision makers justified the investment.
-But I’ve been on the engineering end of the process and I can assure you that getting your return on investment quickly is a big deal when handling complex, multidisciplinary megaprojects.
-Imaginations run wild at the thought of the multitude of risks that can materialize starting on the day an average megaproject is approved.
+But I’ve been on the engineering end of the process and I can assure you that getting your return on investment quickly is a big deal when handling complex, multidisciplinary megaprojects with high technical complexity.
+In short, imaginations run wild at the thought of the multitude of risks that can materialize during the construction and initial income phase of an average megaproject, prior to the payback point.

-As a consequence, many decision makers love the payback period and some might even forgo a bit of IRR in order to see the money back in the bank quickly.
+As a consequence, decision makers tend to like the payback period and some might even forgo a bit of IRR in order to see the money back in the bank quickly.

 Capital Budgeting Example

-Your division of the company has been given a budget of $1 million to proceed with expansion projects.
+Your division of the company has been given a Capex (capital expenditure) of $1 million to proceed with expansion projects.
 The weighted average cost of capital (WACC) for the corporation is 7%.
 You have determined 3 project options to choose from:

 Project | Capex | IRR | NPV | Payback Period |